ncatlab/nlab-content/pages/19523.md

 > This, in principle, ends the debate about whether backreaction has been excluded as a dark energy candidate: the Green and Wald formalism does not apply to the main body of backreaction research; backreaction remains a viable dark energy candidate.

 ## Lemaitre-Tolman-Bondi models
+ {#LemaitreTolmanBondi}

 A particular class of examples of inhomogeneous cosmological models are Lemaitre-Tolman-Bondi models, which however require assuming that we inhabit a position close to a singled-out "center" of the universe, usually the center of an assumed cosmic "void", of low matter density.
-See e.g. [Enkvist 07](#Enkvist07), [Moffat 16](#Moffat16).
+See e.g. [Moffat 05](#Moffat05), [Enkvist 07](#Enkvist07), [Moffat 16](#Moffat16).

 It has been argued (e.g. [Moffat 16, p.
 2](#Moffat16)) that the apparent unlikeliness of such a "spatial coincidence" is relativized on the backdrop of the established "temporal coincidence" that cosmic acceleration seems to start roughly with the onset of [[structure formation]], and the perceived fine-tunig of the [[cosmological constant]] required in the [[standard model of cosmology]].